DZD-eV-Diabetes-Research/pydantic-settings-yaml-plus/README.md

 # pydantic-settings-yaml-plus
-A tiny helper class to use pydantic-settings to generate, read and comment your config file in yaml work in progress. please ignore this repo for now
+A helper module that builds upon [pydantic-settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/) to generate, read and comment a config file in yaml

+> [!WARNING]
+> work in progress. please ignore this repo for now

+## Target use case

+The idea is to use this module during the build/release- (deploy on pypi.org) or init(First start)-process of your python module to generate a documented yaml file the user can understand.

+## Features

+* Generate a commented/documented yaml file based on your `pydantic-settings`.`BaseSettings` class
+*

 ## Goals

 * Have a single source of truth for config and all it meta data (type, descpription, examples)
 * All values are overwritable by env var